Motörhead

-Motörhead (Note: The umlaut above o is a stylistic choice, not orthographical (see metal umlaut).) (/moʊtəhɛd/ mo-TAH-head) were an English rock band formed in London in 1975 by bassist and lead vocalist Lemmy Kilmister, guitarist Larry Wallis and drummer Lucas Fox.
+Motörhead (Note: The umlaut above o is a stylistic choice, not orthographical (see metal umlaut).) were an English rock band formed in London in 1975 by bassist and lead vocalist Lemmy Kilmister, guitarist Larry Wallis and drummer Lucas Fox.
 Kilmister was the primary songwriter and only constant member.
 The band are often considered a precursor to the new wave of British heavy metal, which re-energised heavy metal in the late 1970s and early 1980s.
 Though several guitarists and drummers played in Motörhead, most of their best-selling albums and singles featured drummer Phil "Philthy Animal" Taylor and guitarist "Fast" Eddie Clarke.
-From 1995 until the band's break-up in 2015, the group consisted of Kilmister, guitarist Phil Campbell and drummer Mikkey Dee.
+From 1992 until the band's break-up in 2015, the group consisted of Kilmister, guitarist Phil Campbell and drummer Mikkey Dee.

-Motörhead released 22 studio albums, 10 live recordings, 12 compilation albums and five EPs over a career spanning 40 years.
+Motörhead released 23 studio albums, 21 live recordings, 16 compilation albums and five EPs over a career spanning 40 years.
 Usually a power trio, they had particular success in the early 1980s with several successful singles in the UK Top 40 chart.
 The albums Overkill, Bomber (both 1979), Ace of Spades (1980) and, particularly, the live album No Sleep 'til Hammersmith (1981) cemented Motörhead's reputation as a top-tier rock band.
 The band are ranked number 26 on VH1's 100 Greatest Artists of Hard Rock.
-By 2025, the band has sold more than 25 million albums worldwide.
+In 2016, the staff of Loudwire named them the eighth-best metal band of all time.
+As of 2025, the band have sold more than 25 million albums worldwide.

-Most often classified as heavy metal, Motörhead has been credited with being part of and influencing numerous musical scenes, thrash metal and speed metal especially.
+Most often classified as heavy metal, Motörhead has been credited with being part of and influencing numerous musical scenes, especially thrash metal and speed metal.
 Lemmy, however, always insisted that they were a rock and roll band.
-He said they had more in common with punk bands, but with their own unique sound, Motörhead is embraced in both punk and metal scenes.
+He said they had more in common with punk bands, but with their own unique sound, Motörhead were embraced in both punk and metal scenes.
 Their lyrics typically covered such topics as war, good and evil, abuse of power, promiscuity, substance abuse and, most famously, gambling, the last theme being the focus of their hit song "Ace of Spades".

 Lemmy died on 28 December 2015 from cardiac arrhythmia and congestive heart failure, after being diagnosed with prostate cancer.
 The day after his death, longtime members Dee and Campbell both confirmed that Motörhead had disbanded.
 By 2018, all three members of Motörhead's best-known line-up (Lemmy, Taylor and Clarke) had died.